-Despite the fact that the majority of Mozambicans in Durban are relatively young, most of them did not complete primary and secondary education.
-According to Martin (1999:8) education is crucial for economic and social integration in a foreign country.
-Education is not only pertinent for job seeking, but in many cases broadens the opportunities that migrants can explore in pursuit of their economic and social integration.
+Despite the fact that the majority of Mozambicans in Durban are relatively young, most have not completed primary and secondary education.
+According to Martin (1999, p.
+8) education is crucial for economic and social integration in a foreign country.
 This study demonstrates that educated Mozambicans are economically better off than those without education.
 Those with primary education only (over half the sample) are less fortunate than the one third with secondary education, and the only person with a tertiary education was better positioned economically and socially than the rest of the group.

 Migrants characteristically have had low levels of formal education.
-According to one informant,
+According to one informant.

-Since the colonial period education was not very important.
+"Since the colonial period, education was not very important.
 The main thing black Mozambicans needed to know at school was how to write their names and to count.
-After that you could be able to go and work in the mines like I did without major problems.
-Nevertheless, most Mozambicans who came to South Africa did not even put a foot into school but they were able to work in the mines and other places because the job Mozambicans do does not require much education, (Interview: Mr AC 12/02/07).
+After that you could be able to go and work in the mines, like I did, without major problems.
+Nevertheless, most Mozambicans who came to South Africa did not even put a foot into school but they were able to work in the mines and other places because the job Mozambicans do does not require much education."
+(Interview: 12/02/07).

-Most rural areas of Mozambique, including those in the South, lack basic infrastructures such as schools, hospital, water, and health facilities, despite efforts since independence by the government to effect improvements.
-For example, in Manhiça district, with specific reference to Ndlote, in order to access better hospital facilities and in order for pupils to attend secondary school the majority of people have to travel between approximately 17 and 30 kms.
-Many children from rural Mozambique do not proceed with their secondary education because the traveling and accommodation expenses are beyond their parents' and guardians' financial means.
+Most rural areas of Mozambique, including those in the South, lack basic infrastructure such as schools, hospitals, water, and health facilities, despite efforts since independence by the government to effect improvements.
+For example, in Ndlote, Manhiça district, people have to travel between 17 and 30 km to access better hospital facilities, and for pupils to attend secondary school.
+Many children from rural Mozambique do not proceed with their secondary education because the travelling and accommodation expenses are beyond the means of parents and guardians.